Estimated reading time: 5 minutes

 A team or project sponsor is the person responsible for the overall success of the project the team is working on.
 This includes appointing team leaders, defining success criteria, and ensuring the successful delivery of the project.

 The team leader is responsible for building a team and is committed to helping the team succeed.

 Team leaders understand their role well and take that responsibility seriously.

 They demonstrate team leader skills and fulfill their responsibilities in a professional manner.

-They recognize barriers to success and ensure that the necessary resources (people, time, and budget) are available for the team.
+These important team leaders recognize barriers to success and ensure that the necessary resources (people, time, and budget) are available for the team.

-The team understands what it is they are trying to accomplish and works together to make sure, that what they set out to do, is done in an excellent manner and has a measure for success.
+The team understands what it is they are trying to accomplish and works together to make sure that what they set out to do is done in an excellent manner and has a measure for success.